 MYOB Counselor helps you “mind your own business!”
 This month, we’re learning about why clients buy.
-After reading this article, hop on over to our Facebook group for more discussion and resources.

 “Excuse me, can I talk to you about your haircare?”

 “Let me put this lotion on your hand!”